smrg-lm/sc3/docs/source/intro/event.rst

 (with support for `PmonoArtic` integrated through the ``articulate`` argument).
 Nevertheless, it's easy to create new event types in a possible future.

-Events are Python dictionaries with extended functionality that mimics the SuperCollider `Environment` class, although they are not environments here and don't have exactly the same behavior.
+Events are Python dictionaries with extended functionality that mimics SuperCollider's `Environment` class, although they are not environments here and don't have exactly the same behavior.

 Events are created through the :class:`sc3.seq.event.event` which in fact is